jaydenyu0210/jaydenyu0210.github.io/social_media_engagement.md

 # Social Media Engagement

-I pretend myself as the advertisement department of some products or service.
+I pretend myself as the social media manager of a product or service.
 I would like to analyze on user engagement patterns in social media, so that it can help improve the social media advertisement effect.

 Below are some questions that I came up with: